 Eva Ollikainen is the Artistic Leader and Chief Conductor of Iceland Symphony Orchestra.

-Her guest appearances include concerts and performances with Staatskapelle Dresden, Wiener Symphoniker, BBC Symphony Orchestra, Tokyo Metropolitan Symphony Orchestra, Deutsches Symphonie-Orchester Berlin, Royal Danish Orchestra, Kennedy Center Opera House Orchestra and Brussels Philharmonic.
+Her recent guest appearances include concerts and performances with Staatskapelle Dresden, Wiener Symphoniker, BBC Symphony Orchestra, Tokyo Metropolitan Symphony Orchestra, Deutsches Symphonie-Orchester Berlin, Royal Danish Orchestra, Kennedy Center Opera House Orchestra and Brussels Philharmonic.
 She served as chief conductor for Nordic Chamber Orchestra in 2018-2021.

 The evening‘s conductor, Eva Ollikainen, was on fire.
 The orchestra‘s playing was sophisticated and precise, in perfect ensemble and gorgeously shaped.
 The momentum in the playing was particularly captivating: the build-up was slow but immensely powerful, and the high points were so overwhelming, one has hardly ever witnessed anything like it.
 Such brilliance!

 Frettabladid, Jónas Sen

 Both of the Wiener Symphoniker’s factory expeditions were led by the Finnish conductor Eva Ollikainen with great dedication and charisma.
 The harmony between her and the musicians was evident, although this was only their first collaboration together – although it is conceivable that this could just be the beginning of their work together.

 Unsentimentally, yet with generous phrasing that surges like the tide, she made great music from this somewhat overworked symphony.
 The enthusiastic Royal Philharmonic gave her a well earned fanfare.